ClayTrader Review 2019

 I found out that Clay is an engineering graduate from Ohio State University where he developed a keen interest in the stock markets during his early university days.

-Update: One of my readers (Thank you very much for your suggestion) told me that google plus has the real name of clay on it.
+Also, one of my readers told me that google plus has the real name of clay on it.
 The real name of ClayTrader is Clay Huber - according to his google plus profile.